tin-z/tin-z.github.io/_posts/2023-04-14-escaping_chatgpt_memory.md

 <br />

-Now we have saved on `output` folder the diff files, but we can't send them like it so to ChatGPT, we need to craft a prompt.
-In single-scan mode, we'll send a question per diff file as follows:
+We have successfully saved the diff files to the `output` folder.
+However, we cannot send them directly to ChatGPT.
+Instead, we need to craft a prompt to ask questions about each diff file in single-scan mode.
+To do this, we will send a separate question for each diff file, as follows:

 ```
 <prompt-model>